Real or not? Nolan Arenado with MVP statement, Corey Seager says, 'Remember me?'

 Everyone the Orioles face in June has looked like Willie Mays

-Good game in Baltimore as the Baltimore Orioles beat the Cleveland Indians 6-5 as Manny Machado went 4-for-4 with two home runs (both off Josh Tomlin), a game that will hopefully get him going on an extended hot streak.
+Good game in Baltimore as the Orioles beat the Indians 6-5 as Manny Machado went 4-for-4 with two home runs (both off Josh Tomlin), a game that will hopefully get him going on an extended hot streak.
 Miguel Castro earned his first major league win after coming on with the bases loaded and one out in the seventh and striking out Yan Gomes and getting Bradley Zimmer to ground out.
 Brad Brach then worked around a walk and a hit to get the save.

 This, however, is one of my favorite factoids of the season: The Orioles have now allowed five or more runs in 17 consecutive games, the second-longest streak in the past 100 years, behind only the 20 in a row by the 1924 Phillies.
 This is why we love baseball: I just mentioned the 1924 Phillies.
 Chris Tillman continues to be basically unusable and you wonder how long the Orioles will go with him.
 He allowed five runs in four innings with nine hits, three walks and no strikeouts as his season ERA climbed to 8.39.
 Opposing batters are now hitting .360 against him.